bitovi/academy/src/react/6-intro-to-hooks.md

 Hooks are not just a new tool, they're a whole new toolbox!

 With the release of version 16, hooks were added to the React API.
-Now, developers could use state and respond to lifecycle events all from functional components.
+Now, developers can use state and respond to lifecycle events, all from functional components.

 Many developers find this to be a huge improvement over using class components in equivalent situations because hooks tend to be a lot cleaner, more discrete and ultimately more scalable.